poboai/ISLES22_PAT/README.md

 You can run the inference code with docker system.
 please following these instructions:
   1. Prepare mri image data (mha format) and json data of adc, dwi, and flair mri images according to the folder structure below.
+  *or you can use sample data in test folder
 ```
 ISLES22_PAT/test/
 ├── images